Are there Bursa proxies for gold?

 Other studies

-The conclusion that it is better to invest in gold rather than Bursa Malaysia proxies is not limited to Malaysia.
-There are similar conclusions for other parts of the world.
+The conclusion that it is better to invest in gold rather than Bursa Malaysia proxies seems to be limited to Malaysia.
+There are different conclusions for other parts of the world.

 Chart 3 is extracted from “New Evidence on Whether Gold Mining Stocks Are More Like Gold or Like Stocks”.
 This is a graph showing the price per share of the Market Vectors Gold Miners ETF (GDX), SPDR Gold Shares ETF (GLD), and the SPDR S&P 500 ETF Trust (SPY).
 You can see that you are better off investing in gold compared to gold miners.